WuWaA/Learn-Angular/README.md

 # HelloWorld

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.
+This project was firstly generated with [Angular CLI](https://github.com/angular/angular-cli).
+Modified by Pseudo Wang for practice.

 ## Development server